 These types of cancer generally start as a precancerous lesion, or changes in the skin that are not cancerous, but could become cancerous over time.
 When caught early enough, these cancers can be effectively treated.
 In later stages, malignant melanoma is potentially fatal and treatment is difficult.

-An estimated 40-50 percent of fair-skinned people who live to age 65 will develop at least one case of skin cancer during their lifetime.
-At Intermountain, we know it’s important to identify these cases of cancer before they grow serious.
-Proper skin care includes having an annual skin exam.
-We perform these annual screenings and can detect signs of possible skin cancer during the exam.
+One in five Americans will develop skin cancer in the course of a lifetime, so it’s important to identify these cases of cancer before they become more serious.
+Proper skin care includes having an annual skin exam to detect cancers in their earliest and most treatable stages.
+Intermountain performs these annual screenings and can detect signs of possible skin cancer during the exam.
 Most insurance providers cover this type of examination.